charmander/razorleaf/README.md

 - conditional attributes and classes

-- no extraneous rendered whitespace
+- explicit whitespace only to make it clear when it affects the content

 - no dependencies\*